spring-media/aws-lambda-router/README.md

 The `action` method gets all body elements from the router as an array.

 If more than one route matches, only the **first** is used!

+The *records* parameter contains the complete array of records, which handled by aws-lambda-router.
+An exampe can be found [here](lib/event-examples/sqs.json).
+This gives you the possibility to read metadata from the event.
+For example, you can parse the [message attributes of the SQS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-attributes.html) and use them for further processing.

 ## S3 to Lambda Integrations